Expand All | Collapse All

 - Recommend policies to the Board concerning conflicts of interest, oversee the administration of such policies and carry out such other functions as may be delegated by the Board.

-- Perform periodic evaluations of the Board and its committees.
+- Perform periodic evaluations of the governance practices and performance of the Board, its committees and individual Directors.

 Section 6.3 Finance Committee.